Peck's personal Web site

 The east-west Via Cavour, near the church of San Giovanni Fuorcivitas on the left.
 The Gothic king Radagaisus roamed around northern Italy unimpeded in late 405/early 406, and destroyed Pistoia as part of his lengthy siege of nearby Florence, before he was chased down by the Roman general Stilicho and his Goth and Hun auxiliaries.
 But the little town bounced back and earned its first bishop, unnamed, in 492.

 Northward on the Via Roma towards the Piazza del Duomo (more street market).
-Under Lombard rule throughout northern Italy, ca. 570 until Charlemagne's Frankish invasion in 774, Pistoia rose in strategic importance as a gastaldato, directly administered by a viceroy of the king, and was walled and fortified.
+Under Lombard rule throughout northern Italy, ca. 570 until Pepin's and Charlemagne's Frankish invasions in the late 8th century, Pistoia rose in strategic importance as a gastaldato, directly administered by a viceroy of the king, and was walled and fortified.

 The belltower of the Cathedral peeking out.
 During the Frankish period, the city seems to have grown under the uneasy rivalries of the Bishop and a few powerful families, but by 1105 it was functioning as a sort of republic with elected consular magistrates, and in 1177 the city passed its first legal statute in its own name, one of the first cities in Italy to do so.